-We recommend bringing $370 USD on the trip. $300 to cover one meal per day / souvenirs, and $100 for the tip.
+We recommend bringing $400 USD on the trip: $300 to cover one meal per day / souvenirs, and $100 for the tip for the tour educator, bus driver, and guard.

 You will be able to exchange USD to Shekels at the beginning of the trip.